johnscol51/RFDownloader/README.md

 pilots.csv - required to create the list of pilots and their comp numbers. this is required to follow the existing naming standard for files

-tasks.csv -  simple list of task number, used to populate the drop down for the task. this again is required to follow the existing naming standard.